 You’ll be printing container models to help store and display your teabags.
 The designs also come with tabs that keep your teabags upright and a tray that holds your containers together.

 You can click here to get the files and tutorials for this project.

 3D Printing Projects: Raspberry Pi Tower

-With this project design, you can build a PC tower for Raspberry Pi 4.
+With this project design, you can build a Raspberry Pi 4.
 The design offers a functional power button, LED, and LED for showing IO activity.

 It also has slots for SD cards, HDMI ports, an audio jack, and a USB-C power port.
-You’d have an easier time using your Raspberry Pi 4 as a mini-computer.
+You’d easily use your Raspberry Pi 4 as a mini-computer.

 Click here to download all the files you need for this project.

 The 3D scanner is a simple project that requires you to do some tinkering.
 Hence, if you’re willing to keep your hands busy, you can print a functional 3D scanner table for your phone.

 You’ll also need wires, a soldering iron, Arduino, and some time–maybe a weekend or two.

 Here are the resources you need for this project.